shyamsha/Profile-management/README.md

    json-server --watch db.json --port 3030
    ```

+   - Run on a separate terminal.
+   - This will start the mock API server on port 3030.

 - In development mode, the app will use the API URL from the .env file.
 - In production mode, the app will use the production API URL from the .env file.